danmunn/redmine_dmsf/README.md

 ### Inline displaying of office documents (optional)

 If LibreOffice binary `libreoffice` is present in the server, office documents (.odt, .ods,...) are displayed inline.
+The command must be runable by the web app's user.
+Test it in advance, e.g:

+`sudo -u www-data libreoffice --convert-to pdf my_document.odt`

 `libreoffice` package is available in the most of Linux distributions, e.g. on Debain based systems: